MSRSSP/core-slicing/quick-start.md

         617474657374003100746573742d6461746100000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
 ```

-:key: The attestation and verification keypair is currently hardcoded in slice-hss/bypass-uboot/keys/key_private_key.h and slice-hss/bypass-uboot/keys/key_public_key.h.
+:key: The attestation and verification keypair is currently hardcoded in `slice-hss/bypass-uboot/keys/key_private_key.h` and `slice-hss/bypass-uboot/keys/key_public_key.h`.

 ### [Optional] Create more slices
-To create more slices, follow the same steps as creating a new slice.
+If you need to create additional slices, simply follow the same steps ([Create](#creating-a-new-slice) and [Start](#start-the-new-slice)) as when creating a new slice.
+However, keep in mind that you may need to [delete](#deleting-a-slice-eg-slice-1) some guest slices in order to free up resources for new slices.

-Example:
+Example (Delete slice 2 and create a new slice-2 and slice-3):

 ```
 slice delete 2